Higher (Creed song): Music video

 The video begins with the band sitting backstage before heading out to perform the song in front of an audience on stage.
 The video features slow motion and pause scenes of the band and the crowd, along with Stapp hanging in mid-air with his arms out while wearing his signature leather pants.
 At the end of the video, the camera pans back to the band backstage as they are seen once again walking to the stage to perform as they did at the beginning of the video, leaving the viewer to wonder if the original live performance was a dream or not.
 Director Ramaa Mosley, who also directed the video for "What's This Life For", recalls coming up with the idea after listening to the song with the record label.
 The first idea she had was of an epic performance that is later questioned to have ever happened.
 It was the only idea she pitched for the video.

-The music video was shot in Orlando, Florida, at the Hard Rock Cafe Orlando.
+The music video was shot in Orlando, Florida, at the Hard Rock Cafe.
 According to Mosley, filming the video was a "creative struggle", as Creed had only a short time to shoot the video before they went on tour in Japan.
 Over 300 extras were used in the video as members of the audience as well as the people seen with the band backstage.
 For the pause scenes, Mosley had the band and the audience freeze while the camera rotated around them, and also used multiple cameras set up around the band that were then joined with hovering objects added later in post-production.
 Cables were also used for scenes where Stapp is hovering over the audience.
 For the final scene, a 360 degree photography spin technique is used, a relatively new technique at the time, which required an array of cameras and sophisticated software to interpolate the still images into what appears to be one continuous shot of Stapp and the band backstage before heading off to play on stage.

 Stapp himself has stated that he is embarrassed by the video and that it has not aged well.
 During a 2017 interview with GQ, Stapp said in regard to the video that "Sometimes I cringe when I see it.
 Like, 'What was I thinking?
 Look at those pants.'"